mensbrugghe/Env11_Public/README.md

 a new project folder in the top-level directory, copy the "sets" file from the "ANX1" folder, rename it and make the desired changes.
 Finally, change the name of the project on the first line of the "MakeData.gms" file.
-If "MakeData" runs successfully, the aggregated files, all saved in the GDX file, will have been created in the project folder.
+If "MakeData" runs successfully, the aggregated files, all saved as GDX files, will have been created in the project folder.

 ## Initial steps for simulation